What Americans are reading

 The Red Bull team made their official F1 debut back in 2005.
-However, the origin of the team itself can be traced back to 1997.
+However, the origin of the team themselves can be traced back to 1997.
 At that time, they were known as the Stewart Racing team, a team owned by F1 legend and triple World Champion, Sir Jackie Stewart.

 He sold the team to the American company, Ford, who rebranded the team to Jaguar Racing.
 The iconic British manufacturer would race in the sport until the end of the 2004 season.
 In the following year, Red Bull took up the reins.
 Though they were, at best, a midfield team in their early days, in 2009, the dynamic shifted completely.

-Red Bull’s dominant run in F1 ended with the introduction of the turbo-hybrid era in Formula 1.
-While the team still clinches the odd pole or win, they are yet to replicate their supremacy from the early 2010s.
+Red Bull's dominant run in F1 ended with the introduction of the turbo-hybrid era in Formula 1.
+While the team still clinch the odd pole or win, they are yet to replicate their supremacy from the early 2010s.